iWatchman/iWatchman-iOS/README.md

 ### Loading app onto device

 After you've completed the developer setup, connect your iPhone to the mac, select the device in Xcode (next to the play button) and run the app.

+## Contributing

+We would love to receive pull requests!

+Please review our style guide, located [here](https://github.com/iWatchman/style-guide) before you dive in!